 Processing is configured to run in the Author run mode for the following reasons:

-- It enables reverse-replication of raw form data from Publish, which is a feature required by the default data storage handler.
+- It enables reverse-replication of raw form data from Publish.

-- Advanced additional form/letter data processing: The add-on can be utilized for additionally processing form/letter data (and saving the results to a suitable data store) in complex use-cases where advanced process-management capabilities are required.
+- Advanced form data processing: The add-on can be utilized for processing raw form data (and saving the results to a suitable data store) in complex use-cases where advanced process-management capabilities are required.
+It can be invoked from Processing using the LiveCycle-AEM connector component.
+This is only relevant for use-cases where AEM workflows running on Processing are not fully capable of processing raw form data entirely.

 - HTML workspace support (for customers using HTML workspace): The add-on enables single sign-on with Processing, serves certain assets rendered on Processing and handles submission of forms rendered within the HTML workspace.